ssk497/Bokeh-Effect/README.md

 # Bokeh Effect
 The aim of this project is to segment any image into foreground and background, for which the concept of defocus map is used.<br>
-More deltails about the project and how the defocus map is extracted from an image is described in the project report [here](https://github.com/ssk497/Bokeh-Effect/blob/master/Bokeh_Effect.pdf).<br>
+More details about the project and how the defocus map is extracted from an image is described in the project report [here](https://github.com/ssk497/Bokeh-Effect/blob/master/Bokeh_Effect.pdf).<br>

 Team Members:
 - Harshal Mittal (16116020)